bellrichm/weewx-aqi-xtype/README.md

 Now the calculated value, pm2_5_aqi can be used like any built-in WeeWX type.

+Note: Nowcast values are only available with the $current and $latest tags.
+It does not support aggregation nor series.

 ### Display values

 For example, in a Cheetah template